 655. Introduction to Numerical Methods.
-(3) Numerical computations on modern computer architectures; floating point arithmetic and round-off error.
-Programming in a scientific/engineering language (C or FORTRAN).
-Algorithms and computer techniques for the solution of problems such as roots of functions, approximation, integration, systems of linear equations and least squares methods.
-Credit not allowed for both MTH 655 and CSC 655.
+(3) An introduction to numerical computations on modern computer architectures; floating point arithmetic and round-off error including programming in a scientific/engineering language such as MATIAB, Cor Fortran.
+Topics include algorithms and computer techniques for the solution of problems such as roots of functions, approximations, integration, systems of linear equations and least squares methods.
+Also listed as CSC 655.

 656. Statistical Methods.
 (3) A project-orientated course emphasizing data analysis, with introductions to nonparametric methods, multiple and logistic regression, model selection, design, categorical data or Bayesian methods.
+May not be used toward any graduate degree offered by the department.

 657. Probability.
-(3) Prepares students for Actuarial Exam #1 and includes probability distributions, mathematical expectation, and sampling distribution.
+(3) Course topics include probability distributions, mathematical expectation, and sampling distributions.
+MTH 657 covers much of the material on the syllabus for the first actuarial exam.